 Under the ITP track, research (including foundational research) that improves our understanding of how to build HSI institutional capacity in STEM is encouraged.
 Such research should result in a strategic understanding about how the multiple components of the HSI program goals work synchronously to advance STEM education.
 All institution types are encouraged to apply, especially PUIs (including community colleges).
 Proposed activities can include adaptation of evidence-based strategies and/or the design and implementation of innovative strategies.
 The ITP must include both project evaluation and dissemination components, as well as an education research component.
 The ITP proposed structural or systemic changes are expected to be institutionalized and sustained by the HSI.

-All tracks may support faculty research that is inter-, multi-, or trans-disciplinary, discipline-specific research, STEM education research, discipline-based STEM education research, or broadening participation research.
+In addition to the core research of the proposed project, all tracks may support faculty research that is inter-, multi-, or trans-disciplinary, discipline-specific research, STEM education research, discipline-based STEM education research, or broadening participation research.
 Research may be based at their home institution, an NSF-funded research center, another institution of higher education, and/or a national laboratory.
 Fundamental research is particularly encouraged on engaged student learning at HSIs, and on effectively diversifying and increasing participation in STEM at HSIs.
 Research-related funds may be requested for undergraduate student research, supplies, equipment required to carry out the research, and faculty research development activities.

 All projects must generate new knowledge through project evaluation activities and articulate a plan for dissemination of findings.
 Track 2 (IEP) and Track 3 (ITP) proposals must additionally generate new knowledge about how to improve access to and/or the quality of STEM education through a well-constructed STEM education research plan that is aligned with the project’s goals.
-Additionally, proposals must provide institutional data with a narrative explaining the institution's need for the project and its ability to enhance the quality of undergraduate STEM education.
+Additionally, under a specified heading, proposals must provide institutional data with a narrative explaining the institution's need for the project and its ability to enhance the quality of undergraduate STEM education.

 1Vision 2030, National Science Board, https://www.nsf.gov/nsb/publications/2020/nsb202015.pdf